 - All riders are expected to follow Safe Cycling Best Practices

 - Rear-view mirrors to monitor overtaking vehicles and cyclists are encouraged.
-(California law requires that cycists move right to allow vehicles to pass.)
+(California law requires that cyclists move right as practicable to allow vehicles to pass.)

 - Portable audio devices using ear pieces are discouraged.
 (California law mandates that ear pieces be used in only one ear.)

 Eliminate the hassle of the Saturday morning crowds!
-Come out to Creston Friday night and pick up your registration materials.
-While you're there do a pre-ride carb load-up and benefit our host, the village of Creston, at the annual Spaghetti Feed put on by the Creston Women's Club Scholarship Fund.
+Come to Creston Friday night and pick up your registration materials and then take part in a pre-ride carb load-up at the annual Spaghetti Feed put on by the community to benefit the Creston Women's Club Scholarship Fund.

 - Price: $15.00 (adults), $6.00 (children under 10) purchased at the door

 - Time: 5:00 PM to 7:30 PM

 - Wine, Beer & Desserts available for purchase